-While scientific progress towards the creation of this promising technology has been steady and encouraging, Cyberkinetics’ financial sponsorship of the BrainGate research - without which the research could not have been started - began to wane.
+While scientific progress towards the creation of this promising technology was steady and encouraging, Cyberkinetics’ financial sponsorship of the BrainGate research - without which the research could not have been started - began to wane.
 In 2007, in response to business pressures and changes in the capital markets, Cyberkinetics turned its focus to other medical devices.
 Although Cyberkinetics’ own funds became unavailable for BrainGate research, the research continued through grants and subcontracts from federal sources.
 By early 2008 it became clear that Cyberkinetics would eventually need to withdraw completely from directing the pilot clinical trials of the BrainGate device.
-Also in 2008, Cyberkinetics spun off its device manufacturing to new ownership, Blackrock Microsystems, Inc., which now produces and is further developing research products as well as clinically-validated (510(k)-cleared) implantable neural recording devices.
+Also in 2008, Cyberkinetics spun off its device manufacturing to new ownership, Blackrock Microsystems, Inc., which produces and is further developing research products as well as clinically-validated (510(k)-cleared) implantable neural recording devices.

 Beginning in mid 2008, with the agreement of Cyberkinetics, a new, fully academically-based IDE application (for the “BrainGate2 Neural Interface System”) was developed to continue this important research.
 In May 2009, the FDA provided a new IDE for the BrainGate2 pilot clinical trial.
-The BrainGate2 pilot clinical trial is directed by faculty in the Department of Neurology at Massachusetts General Hospital, a teaching affiliate of Harvard Medical School; the research is performed in close scientific collaboration with Brown University’s Department of Neuroscience, School of Engineering, and Brown Institute for Brain Sciences, and the Rehabilitation Research and Development Service of the U.S. Department of Veteran’s Affairs at the Providence VA Medical Center.
-Additionally, in 2011 and 2013, Stanford University and Case Western Reserve University, respectively, joined the BrainGate Research Team as clinical sites.
+The BrainGate2 pilot clinical trial is directed by faculty in the Department of Neurology at Massachusetts General Hospital, a teaching affiliate of Harvard Medical School; the research is performed in close scientific collaboration with Brown University’s Department of Neuroscience, School of Engineering, and Brown Institute for Brain Sciences, and the VA RR&D Center for Neurorestoration and Neurotechnology of the U.S. Department of Veteran’s Affairs at the Providence VA Medical Center.
+Additionally, in 2011 and 2013, Stanford University and Case Western Reserve University, respectively, joined the BrainGate Research Team as clinical sites and scientific sites.
 As was true of the decades of fundamental, preclinical research that provided the basis for the recent clinical studies, funding for BrainGate research is now entirely from federal and philanthropic sources.